You have read all of the active alerts

 Halifax Water is undertaking several infrastructure upgrade projects to separate the combined sewer flow into two separate pipes: one for stormwater (e.g., catchbasins in the street) and one for wastewater (e.g., toilets, tubs, showers, sinks, dishwashers or washing machines).
 Stormwater will be redirected into the harbour, while the wastewater will continue to flow to a Wastewater Treatment Facility.

 As part of these infrastructure upgrades, Halifax Water conducts a Downspout Disconnect Program in the project areas.
 All downspouts that go into the ground beside the foundation or enter the building from the roof or exterior wall are most likely connected to the wastewater system.
-These downspouts may need to be modified to discharge onto the ground surface.
+These downspouts may need to be modified to discharge onto the ground surface away from building foundations.
 Without the prior written approval of Halifax Water, no downspout is allowed to remain connected to the wastewater system, as provided by Halifax Water Regulation 64(2).

-Even if you are not in a project area, all improperly connected downspouts should be inspected and safely modified to discharge to the ground surface.
+Even if you are not in a project area, all improperly connected downspouts should be inspected and safely modified to discharge to the ground surface away from the building's foundation.

 For a list of current or historic sewer separation projects follow this link.